squidsolutions/jssdk-data-widgets/README.md

   * template : a custom Handlebars template
   * metricIdList : a list of metric oids to filter an order the displayed list
   * metricIndex : the index of the metric which will be changed in the analysis

+## MetricWidget
+*Renders metric's which have been selected*
+* model : selectedMetric
+* options :
+  * template : a custom Handlebars template
+  * displayMetricValue : if set to true, will display the value of the metric when shown
+  * selectMetric : if set to true will allow the metric to be selected and update the model 'selectedMetric'

 ## MetricTotalView
 *Renders a total number for each metric*